 What is action for education?

-Action For Education is a grassroots organisation that establishes, supports and consults on the development of projects that promote and fulfill the right to education for refugee communities.
+Action For Education is a grassroots organisation that establishes, supports and consults on the development of projects that promote and fulfil the right to education for refugee communities.

 The organisation aims to: